lijingdi/iqKM/README.md

 ## Installation

-iqKM is a command line tool developed for Linux and macOS and is available to install from github, bioconda () or pypi ().
+iqKM is a command line tool developed for Linux and macOS and is available to install from [github](https://github.com/lijingdi/iqKM), [bioconda](https://github.com/lijingdi/iqKM) or [pypi](https://github.com/lijingdi/iqKM).

 ### Install via conda (recommended)